About Sunbase

 Here’s where things get exciting.
 Modern solar proposals aren’t just static documents but dynamic, interactive experiences.

-Homeowners can adjust variables like system size or financing terms and instantly see the impact on cost, savings, and ROI.
+Homeowners can adjust variables such as system size or financing terms and instantly see the impact on costs, savings, and ROI.

 It’s like a virtual “test drive” of their solar project.
 Do they want to know how a smaller system affects their energy production or how a 10-year loan compares to a 20-year one?